 Lose 20 Pounds Eating Oatmeal

-Oatmeal is an extraordinary food that is rich in fiber, antioxidants, and selenium.
-This versatile grain can be used in a wide variety of dishes too add fiber to your diet to help you lose weight.
+Oatmeal is an extraordinary, whole-grain food that is rich in fiber, antioxidants, and selenium.
+This versatile grain can be used in a wide variety of dishes—not just breakfast!—to add fiber to your diet to help you lose weight.

 The basic diet goes like this:

-- Oatmeal for breakfast
+- Oatmeal for breakfast.

-- Oatmeal as a before-dinner snack
+- Oatmeal as a before-dinner snack.

 - Oatmeal for dessert